 Step 7: Support for the Targeted Student

-Students found to have been subjected to HIB will be provided information regarding resources available to them, and the adverse impact of the harassment on the student shall be addressed.
-In addition, the safety plan, if any, will be reviewed and modified as appropriate.
+Persons found to have been subjected to HIB will have appropriate district support services made available to them, and the adverse impact of the harassment on the student shall be addressed and remedied as appropriate.

-F. Immunity/Retaliation
+J. Immunity/Retaliation